Read till the end to see my experience with Moolahsense, one of the leading crowdfunding platforms in Singapore.

 The 2 defaulted are in the "Closed off principal and closed off interest" portions.

-There is definitely risk involved and perhaps a place to put only small amounts of investments.
+There is definitely risk involved and it is perhaps a place to put ONLY small amounts of investments.